vivtcjp/sample-app/README.md

-# Sample App

-## Autonomous Bus Booking Application
+# Autonomous Bus Booking Application

 This application allows users to book autonomous bus rides by selecting the origin, destination, and date.